retaildevcrews/helium/README.md

-# Web API using Managed Identity, Key Vault, and Cosmos DB

-> Build a Web API reference application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or Azure Kubernetes Service (AKS)
+# Build a Web API reference application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or Azure Kubernetes Service (AKS)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)